-A Sandy River native winter steelhead is truly a special breed.
-These big wild fish can grow to be over 20 pounds.
-All non fin-clipped native fish must be released unharmed.
+A Sandy River winter steelhead is truly a special breed.
+Three salt fish can grow to be over 20 pounds.
+All non fin-clipped fish must be released unharmed.
 Hatchery winter steelhead start entering the Sandy River in good numbers starting in December.
 These adipose fin-clipped hatchery fish average 8-12 pounds and some of the fin-clipped wild broodstock fish can reach 15 pounds.
 Sandy River winter steelhead are aggressive and full of fight often jumping into the air while attempting to throw your hook.

 We offer full day heated driftboat trips for Sandy River winter steelhead starting in December.
 These trips take place in the scenic Sandy River Gorge located within the Portland metro area only 20 minutes away from Portland International Airport.
 Learn the art of winter steelheading on the Sandy River with a guided winter steelhead trip.

 Columbia River Summer Steelhead (May – November) – We offer summer steelhead trips on the Columbia River and its tributaries from May – November.
 Summer steelhead are fun to catch for anglers of all ages and skill levels.
 These sea-run rainbow trout are acrobatic fighters that make numerous runs and put on terrific aerial displays when hooked.
 Good numbers of summer steelhead start entering the Sandy River each spring as the winter snowpack melts along with the rising temperatures.